Share This Guide

 How much does it cost?

-The cost of a hosted PBX depends on which provider you choose to go with.
-Typically, you make a monthly cost for your hosted PBX.
+The cost depends on which provider you choose to go with.
+Typically, you make a monthly cost.
 Click here to get a quote for our latest hosted VoIP phone system, Wave.

 Are there any downsides to hosted PBX?

-A downside to a hosted PBX system is that you have less control over it than you would an on-premise system.
+A downside is that you have less control over it than you would an on-premise system.
 However, this depends on how much control you want over your phone system and if you’d rather someone else take care of it for you.
-Another downside is if anything goes wrong with your hosted PBX, you have to wait for support and may experience loss of services if the provider’s network goes down.
+Another downside is if anything goes wrong with it, you have to wait for support and may experience loss of services if the provider’s network goes down.

 Can I use my existing internet service?